Notary System FAQ

 How do I get a certificate to print out for my employer?

-I finished the tutorial and received the certificate, but how do I get out of the tutorial to apply?
+I finished the notary education and received the certificate, but how do I apply?

 Will my email address be given to the public or published online?

 No. The only address available online is the public records address you identified, which the public can access to contact you if they have a question about a notarization you’ve performed.

 I forgot my online notary education username.
 How can I log in?

 The email address you usually use will probably work if you have the test number too.
 If not, call our office at 503-986-2200 and we'll help you find it.

 I took the class from a vendor.
 How do I apply?